Neosoulink/DataStructure-Algorithm/DynamicPrograming/ReadMe.md

 # Memoization Recipe

-To efficiency solve a recursive problem using Memoization, Alvin (from CoderByte) propose to follow these steps
+To efficiency solve a recursive problem using Memoization, Alvin Zablan (from CoderByte | Google) propose to follow these steps

 ## 1. Make it work